-Training module A Practical Exercises: Getting started with search
+Training Module A: Practical Exercises: Getting Started with Search

 The following topics are covered:

-• SGS Digicomply categorization
+• SGS Digicomply Categorization

-1) About SEARCH: Learn about SGS Digicomply categorization to help you with the right search query.
+SEARCH: Learn about SGS Digicomply categorization to help you with the right search query.

-• Go to SEARCH.
+• Go to 'Search'.

-NOTE: Before you start your search, choose the right field from these 4 options:
+ℹ️NOTE: Before you start your search, choose the right field from these 4 options:

-• Click in the search bar.
+• Click inside the search bar.

 • Click on one of these options.